azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-moreComplex.md

 Instead, let's change the template so that that the PIP (and associated DNS label) are not created if the dnsLabelPrefix parameter is empty.
 This will make our Ubuntu virtual machine building block template useful in a far wider number of scenarios.

 OK, make the dnsLabelPrefix parameter empty in the parameter file.
-And remove the vmName as we'll specufy that as an inline from now on:
+And remove the vmName as we'll specify that as an inline parameter from now on:

 ```json
 {